bbaransahin/pronuncify/README.md

 the same directory as `app.py` (typically the project root), the "New Sentence" button will request practice sentences from the GPT-3.5 API instead of the fallback list in `static/sentences.txt`.
-Sentences are requested in batches of 10 to minimize API usage, and the backend removes any numbering or introductory text so each line is a normal, punctuated English sentence.
+Sentences are requested in batches of 10 to minimize API usage.
+The backend strips numbering or introductions from GPT's reply and retries if fewer than 10 sentences are returned so each line is a normal, punctuated English sentence.

 While a new batch of sentences is loading from GPT, the frontend briefly shows a spinner so you know it is working.